cloudevents/spec/cloudevents/extensions/verifiability.md

     5. compute the SHA256 digest of the event's [`datacontenttype`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#datacontenttype) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     6. compute the SHA256 digest of the event's [`dataschema`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#dataschema) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     7. compute the SHA256 digest of the event's [`subject`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#subject) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
-    8. compute the SHA256 digest of the event's [`time`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#time) Context Attribute normalized to RFC 3339 Zulu format and append it to the byte sequence (if the attribute is not set, use the digest of the empty byte sequence)
+    8. compute the SHA256 digest of the event's [`time`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#time) Context Attribute normalized to RFC 3339 Zulu format with second precision (no subsecond component) and append it to the byte sequence (if the attribute is not set, use the digest of the empty byte sequence)
-       Note: Time normalization to Zulu format ensures signature verification remains valid even when intermediaries deserialize and reserialize events with different timezone representations of the same timestamp.
+       Note: Time normalization to Zulu format with second precision ensures signature verification remains valid even when intermediaries deserialize and reserialize events with different timezone representations or subsecond precisions of the same timestamp.
     9. compute the SHA256 digest of the event's [`data`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#event-data) and append it to the byte sequence
-4. compute `core_digest` as the SHA256 digest of the byte sequence from step 3
+4. compute `CORE_DIGEST` as the SHA256 digest of the byte sequence from step 3
 5. if the list from step 2 is not empty:
     1. create an empty byte sequence for the ext digest
     2. for each extension attribute in the list from step 2 (in the given order, from lowest to highest index)
         1. compute the SHA256 digest of the extension attribute's value and append it to the byte sequence.
+Extension attribute values MUST be serialized using their CloudEvents canonical string encoding before hashing:
+            - `Boolean`: "true" or "false" (case-sensitive)
+            - `Integer`: decimal representation without leading zeros, fraction, or exponent (per RFC 7159 Section 6)
+            - `String`: the string value as-is
+            - `Binary`: Base64 encoding per RFC 4648
+            - `URI`: the absolute URI string per RFC 3986 Section 4.3
+            - `URI-reference`: the URI-reference string per RFC 3986 Section 4.1
-Non-string attribute values MUST be serialized to their [CloudEvents string representation](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#type-system) before hashing. *(if the attribute is not present on the event, use the digest of the empty byte sequence)*
+            - `Timestamp`: RFC 3339 Zulu format with second precision (normalized to UTC as described in step 8) *(if the attribute is not present on the event, use the digest of the empty byte sequence)*
-    3. compute `ext_digest` as the SHA256 digest of the byte sequence from step 5.1
+    3. compute `EXT_DIGEST` as the SHA256 digest of the byte sequence from step 5.1
 6. create the `VERIFICATION_MATERIAL` JSON object:
-    - set `core` to the Base64 encoding of `core_digest`
+    - set `core` to the Base64 encoding of `CORE_DIGEST`
-    - if `ext_digest` was computed in step 5, set `ext` to the Base64 encoding of `ext_digest`
+    - if `EXT_DIGEST` was computed in step 5, set `ext` to the Base64 encoding of `EXT_DIGEST`
-    - if `ext_digest` was computed in step 5, set `signedextattrs` to a JSON array of the extension attribute names from step 2
+    - if `EXT_DIGEST` was computed in step 5, set `signedextattrs` to a JSON array of the extension attribute names from step 2
 7. follow the [DSSE protocol v1.0.2](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/protocol.md) to create a signed [DSSE v1.0.2 JSON Envelope](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/envelope.md) using `https://cloudevents.io/verifiability/dsse/v0.1` as `PAYLOAD_TYPE`, the UTF8-encoded JSON from step 6 as `SERIALIZED_BODY`, and an appropriate `KEYID` for the key chosen in step 1
-8. encode the envelope from step 7 in Base64 and set it as the `dssematerial` Extension Context Attribute on the CloudEvent
+8. set the UTF-8 encoded JSON envelope from step 7 as the binary value of the `dssematerial` Extension Context Attribute on the CloudEvent
 9. ship it!

 ### Verification